What Are COVID Nails?

 The lines and grooves on the nails can be a reminder of a previous illness.
 The nail will grow within six months, which means when the underlying cause of Beau's line is treated, it will disappear on its own with time.
 However, if the lines and grooves do not go, it is best to schedule an appointment with a dermatologist.

-The devastating effects of coronavirus are well known with the current interruption of the nail matrix.
-As the days pass, new signs and symptoms of COVID-19 are being evaluated and are managed accordingly.
-So, in the case of COVID-19, when you notice these harmless, temporary nail changes, contact a health care provider and consider getting a COVID-19 test.
-But having a few odd lines on the nails does not indicate the presence of infection.
+The devastating effects of coronavirus are well known, especially with the current interruption of the nail matrix.
+As the days pass, new signs and symptoms of COVID-19 are being evaluated and managed accordingly.
+So, in the case of COVID-19, when one notices these harmless, temporary nail changes, contact a healthcare provider and consider getting a COVID-19 test.
+However, having a few odd lines on the nails does not indicate the presence of infection.

-Even though if we are diagnosed and treated for this novel coronavirus disease, it is essential to follow the COVID-19 safety precautions such as getting the vaccination, washing hands frequently, following social distance for at least one meter, not frequently touching your face, especially the eyes, nose, and mouth, wearing masks, not stepping out often unless it is essential, and seeking medical attention when in an emergency to beat the pandemic.
+Even if one is diagnosed and treated for this novel coronavirus disease, it is essential to follow COVID-19 safety precautions such as getting the vaccination, washing hands frequently, following social distancing for at least 3.33 feet, not frequently touching the face, especially the eyes, nose, and mouth, wearing masks, not stepping out often unless it is essential, and seeking medical attention when in an emergency to beat the pandemic.